 One question many homeowners ask, though, is whether or not an HOA can even raise fees in Tennessee.
 And, if they can, is there a limit?

 Generally, homeowners associations in Tennessee can increase fees even without getting approval from the membership.
 It is usually within the discretion of the board to raise fees or not depending on the needs of the budget.
-There are currently no state laws that limit how much an HOA can raise the fees by.
+There are currently no state laws that limit how much an HOA can raise the fees.

 It is important to check your governing documents, though, for any provisions concerning HOA fees.
 Some associations have it written within their bylaws or CC&Rs that increases of more than a certain percentage will require approval from the membership.
 Others set a dollar amount.